Skip to main content

 Wharenui Harikoa

-Artists Lissy and Rudi Robinson-Cole spent three years making Wharenui Harikoa, which translates to ‘House of Joy’.
+Lissy and Rudi spent three years making Wharenui Harikoa, which translates to ‘House of Joy’.
 The monumental task of creating this neon-coloured wharenui began with a simple crochet hook and a clutch of eye-catching yarn.

 For Lissy and Rudi it is more than just an art installation – it's a manifestation of their dreams, identity, and the love they have for each other and their people.